 As an artist and a parent I can't help but share my interests with my son.
 This is his first book in Red, his favorite color at the time.
 His book is the Illinois County Fair edition.
 Like mine, it is 48 pages and printed with a 3/16" grid.
 It is filled with various stickers, carnival tickets, and scribbles where he pretended to be writing.

 This is Iggy's second book.
-It's 48 pages have lined ledger style pages with rows and columns.
+Its 48 pages are lined ledger style with rows and columns.
 An added bonus is the fold-out ruler inside the back cover.

 Sometimes he looks to me for inspiration of what to do in his Field Notes.
 Often, we will sit together, and as I explore different materials or techniques, he will do his own version of it.
 You can see we had fun with stars here.
 They carry on throughout the book.
 We also used another of my favorite things, the embossing label maker.